 - 2. Assignability: The contract is for the exclusive benefit of the City and the contracting entity.
-The contract cannot be assigned, transferred, or pledged by either party without prior written consent of the other. - 3.
+The contract cannot be assigned, transferred, or pledged by either party without - 3.
 Discrimination: The contract will also contain wording that both parties agree not to discriminate on the basis of age, citizenship status, color, familial status, marital status, mental disability, national origin, physical disability, race, religion, religious observance, sex, and source or level of income.